What Are the HMRC Advisory Fuel Rates for 2019/2020?

 The HMRC Advisory Fuels Rates are the amounts set out by HMRC that you need when:

-- reimbursing employees for business travel in their company cars;
+- reimbursing employees for business travel who have company cars;

 - setting rates that employees repay businesses for private fuel use on fuel cards;

-You’ll need to use these HMRC Advisory Fuel Rates regardless of the true of of the fuel if you are doing any of the above three things.
+You’ll need to use these HMRC Advisory Fuel Rates regardless of the true cost of the fuel for any of the above

-The HMRC Advisory Fuel Rates can change each year but the effective rates from 1 December 2017 are:
+The HMRC Advisory Fuel Rates can change each year but the current rates are: